-- 1. application; - 2. application fee; - two transcripts from every college and university in which the applicant was previously enrolled; - 4. appropriate test score reports (e.g., GRE, GMAT); and - 5. a domicile affidavit if the applicant is a resident of Arizona.
+- 1. application; - 2. application fee; - 3. a transcript from every college and university in which the applicant was previously enrolled; - 4. appropriate test score reports (e.g., GRE, GMAT); and - 5.
+Arizona Residency Form if the applicant is a resident of Arizona.